kelnishi/WACS/README.md

 ## Integration with Unity

-WACS works out-of-the-box with Unity, even in AOT IL2CPP modes for iOS.
-Simply add the Wacs.Core and FluentValidation assemblies to your project.
-See the example repo for details.
+To add WACS to a Unity project, you'll need to add the following DLLs to your Assets directory:
+- Wacs.Core.dll
+- FluentValidation.dll

+Set **Player Settings>Other Settings>Api Compatibility Level** to **.NET Standard 2.1**.

 ## Interop Bindings